Brad K. Gibson: Science advocacy

 Gibson is an active schools and public outreach ambassador, delivering 100+ events and presentations annually.
-His efforts include several events, including appearances at the Royal Institution of Great Britain, the Cheltenham Science Festival, European AstroFest (opening for Brian Cox and Lucy Hawking), the British Science Festival, a TEDx talk on the search for alien life, and a monthly radio spot on BBC Radio Humberside.
+His efforts include appearances at the Royal Institution of Great Britain, the Cheltenham Science Festival, European AstroFest (opening for Brian Cox and Lucy Hawking), the British Science Festival, a TEDx talk on the search for alien life, and a monthly radio spot on BBC Radio Humberside.
 His efforts though are focused more on Widening Participation across socio-economic boundaries, with the majority of his 100+ annual events aimed at schools situated within areas of monetary deprivation.
-Since 2015, he has run more than 1000 events, reaching more than 30,000 people in-person, including 15,000+ students across 70 different schools.
+Since 2015, he has run more than 1000 events, reaching more than 60,000 people in-person, including 30,000+ students across 100 different schools.
 His efforts led to him being named the Institute of Physics John Porter Memorial Lecturer, the Leon Davis Lecturers (Glasgow), the Ray Bootland Memorial Lecturers (Hampshire), and the Bexwyke Lecturer (Manchester).

 Gibson's contributions to Science Advocacy and Research led to his election to Fellow of the Institute of Physics in 2021.
+In 2023, Gibson was named Honorary President of the Association for Science Education.